What can you learn from a Video Game?

 FAB LAB DC IS A PROUD PARTNER OF THE USA SCIENCE AND ENGINEERING EXPO ~

 @ THE WASHINGTON CONVENTION CENTER, APRIL 28TH & 29TH !
 MORE DETAILS HERE.

-In the spirit of MIT’s Fab Lab community outreach project, FAB LAB DC is a high-tech, fabrication laboratory/community workshop in the heart of the Nation’s Capital to advance creativity, innovation, and collaborative projects.
+In the spirit of MIT’s Fab Lab community outreach project, FAB LAB DC is a fabrication laboratory/community workshop to the heart of the Nation’s Capital to advance creativity, innovation, and collaborative projects.

-FAB LAB DC fosters the creative community by providing access to digital fabrication technology, rapid prototyping, and the global Fab Lab network.
+FAB LAB DC serves and fosters the creative community by providing access to digital fabrication technology, rapid prototyping, and the global Fab Lab network.
 Fab Labs enable people to use technology to create, experiment and produce, shifting the paradigm away from people merely “consuming” technology toward using technology to create solutions.

-With a focus on life-long learning and emphasis on investigative teamwork, FAB LAB DC is bringing a range of educational opportunities for people of all ages, including access to the international Fab Lab network and Fab Academy, which extend opportunities for information sharing, research, and broader social impact.
+With a focus on life-long learning and emphasis on investigative teamwork, FAB LAB DC provides a range of educational opportunities for people of all ages, extending opportunities for information sharing, research, and broader social impact.